|Alma Mater:||Pittsburg State|

 - 42 Women's National Champions

-The all-time winningest track and field coach in the history of the Big 12 and the former Big Eight Conference, Nebraska Head Coach Gary Pepin will enter his 34th season at NU during the 2014 track and field season.
-The longest tenured active coach in Cornhusker athletics, 2014 will be Pepin's 34th season as head coach of both the Husker men's and women's track teams.
+The all-time winningest track and field coach in the history of the Big 12 and the former Big Eight Conference, Nebraska Head Coach Gary Pepin will enter his 37th season as the head coach of the Nebraska men’s and women’s track and field teams in 2017, making him the longest tenured active coach in Cornhusker athletics and Big Ten track and field head coach.

 The Husker men made history in 2013 as Pepin guided NU in a dominating win at the 2013 Big Ten Outdoor Championships.
-The Huskers recorded 10 conference titles, eight first-team All-America honors and 10 second team All-America accolades in 2013.
-Pepin was honored by his peers following the outdoor conference championships as he was named the Big Ten Men's Outdoor Coach of the Year for guiding NU to it's first men's title in the Big Ten.
+The Huskers recorded 10 conference titles, eight first-team All-America honors and 10 second-team All-America accolades in 2013.
+Pepin was honored by his peers following the outdoor conference championships as he was named the Big Ten Men’s Outdoor Coach of the Year for guiding NU to its first men’s title in the Big Ten.
 Pepin coached Mara Griva to a sweep of the horizontal jumps at both the indoor and outdoor conference championships, while Patrick Raedler won the indoor long jump and Janis Leitis captured the indoor triple jump title.
-Raedler went on to finished fifth in the long jump at the 2013 NCAA Indoor Championships, while Leitis finished ninth in the triple jump and Griva came in 10th and 11th in the long jump and triple jump, respectively.
-He coached Griva to a a fourth-place finish in the long jump and sixth-place finish in the triple jump at the 2013 NCAA Outdoor Championships, while Leitis finished eighth in the long jump and he led the men to a 15th-place finish in the team standings.
-Pepin was honored by his peers nationally as he was named the Midwest Region Men's Outdoor Coach of the Year.
+Pepin led the men to a 15th-place finish in the team standings, and was honored by his peers nationally with the Midwest Region Men’s Outdoor Coach of the Year.

-Pepin's leadership guided the Husker women to the 2012 Big Ten Indoor Conference team title, marking just the second Big Ten Championship for Nebraska Athletics.
+Pepin guided the Husker women to the 2012 Big Ten Indoor Conference team title.
 The Huskers recorded 11 conference titles in 2012 and 11 first-team All-America honors.
-Pepin was honored as the 2012 Big Ten Indoor Women's Coach of the Year for guiding NU to it's first conference team title as a member of the Big Ten Conference.
-Pepin personally coached four athletes to Big Ten titles in the jumps in his 32nd year, including Anna Weigandt with an outdoor triple jump title, Marusa Cernjul with an outdoor high jump title, Mara Griva in the indoor triple jump and Chris Phipps with an indoor long jump crown.
+Pepin was honored as the 2012 Big Ten Indoor Women’s Coach of the Year for guiding NU to it’s first conference team title as a member of the Big Ten Conference.
+Pepin personally coached four athletes to Big Ten titles in the jumps, including Anna Weigandt with an outdoor triple jump title, Marusa Cernjul with an outdoor high jump title, Griva in the indoor triple jump and Chris Phipps with an indoor long jump crown.

 Pepin continued to show that he is one of the top coaches in the country in 2010, as he personally coached seven athletes to nine All-America honors and four individual Big 12 titles in the jumps.
-The Huskers as a whole in 2010 totaled 15 All-America awards and seven individual Big 12 titles, while Pepin's men's squad repeated at the conference outdoor meet.
-For the team's success, Pepin was named Midwest Regional Indoor Women's Coach of the Year, Midwest Regional Outdoor Men's Coach of the Year and was honored as Big 12 Men's Outdoor Coach of the Year for the second straight season.
+The Huskers totaled 15 All-America awards and seven individual Big 12 titles, while Pepin’s men repeated at the conference outdoor meet.
+For the team’s success, Pepin was named Midwest Regional Indoor Women’s Coach of the Year, Midwest Regional Outdoor Men’s Coach of the Year and was honored as Big 12 Men’s Outdoor Coach of the Year for the second straight season.

 In 2009 Pepin passed Frank Sevigne as the longest-tenured head coach in the history of the Nebraska program.
-The historic milestones continued as the men's team captured the Big 12 outdoor team title, marking the program's 100th conference title.
-The 2009 Husker men also showed they were a force at the national level, as they placed in the top 20 at both the indoor and outdoor championships.
-Nicholas Gordon led the way for the men's team at the NCAA Indoor Championships with a national title in the long jump, as the team tied for fifth, marking the Huskers' highest finish since 2005 when they placed seventh.
-At the end of the season Pepin was named 2009 Big 12 Men's Outdoor Coach of the Year and the 2009 USTFCCCA Midwest Regional Men's Outdoor Coach of the Year.
+The historic milestones continued as the men’s team captured the Big 12 outdoor team title, marking the program’s 100th conference title.
+The 2009 Husker men also showed they were a force at the national level, placing in the top 20 at both the indoor and outdoor championships.
+Nicholas Gordon led the way for the men’s team at the NCAA Indoor Championships with a national title in the long jump, as the team tied for fifth, marking the Huskers’ highest finish since 2005.
+At the end of the season Pepin was named 2009 Big 12 Men’s Outdoor Coach of the Year and the 2009 USTFCCCA Midwest Regional Men’s Outdoor Coach of the Year.

 In 2006, Arturs Abolins, under the tutelage of Pepin, became the first NCAA long jump champion from Nebraska, a feat Abolins accomplished at both the NCAA Indoor and Outdoor Championships.
 Abolins also became the first Pepin-coached men’s jumper to sweep an event at both NCAA meets in a single season.